 Starting from May and going right through September, you are likely to experience pleasant San Marino weather with average temperature in the mid 20s celsius, with the hottest month being August.
 Middle fall through the end of November usually sees quite a bit of precipitation with lower temperatures and even cooler during the winter and into early spring.

-Built high on the rocky cliffs of Monte Titano, Guaita Fortress stands tall, it’s three towers looking out over the countryside.
+Built high on the rocky cliffs of Mt.
+Titano - Guaita Fortress stands tall, its three towers looking out over the countryside.
 It offers spectacular views of the Adriatic Sea and everything in between.
-Throughout San Marino, and visible from the mountain top, are many other smaller castles and fortresses and Monte Titano offers a view of all of them.
+Visible throughout San Marino Italy as well as its mountain tops, are many other smaller castles & fortresses - and Mount Titano offers a view of all of them.

 The Guaita Fortress was constructed in the 11th century and has been used as a prison as well as a lookout point.
 Steep steps lead up to its top but it is well worth the climb.
 Along the ridge of Mount Titano - are situated the other two castles also and all three structures are joined by a rocky, walking path.
 This path is known as the "Witches Passage" or Passo delle Streghe.

 The State and war Flag of San Marino is made up of two equal horizontal bands, white on top and blue on the bottom.
 Blue symbolizes the blue sky, and white represents the snow covered caps of Mt.
 Titano - the republics highest point.

 The national coat of arms is located in the centre of the flag and it depicts a shield featuring 3 towers on 3 mountain tops.
 The coat of arms is topped off with a closed crown, is flanked by a wreath and a scroll below.
 The San Marino flag was adopted officially by the republic on April 6, 1862.

 San Marino City - the capital of San Marino may be small in size but it contains numerous museums that will be appealing to any history buffs visiting the area.